adam-bauer-34/SMACM-temp-extremes/README.md

 Publication using this code is in preparation.
 Check back soon!

 ## Content of repo <a name=“content”></a>
 In the top directory is the main file, `HeatwaveFreq_main.py`.
 This is what a user would run to begin the simulation.
+In order to change which simulations are done, one must edit the `desired_runs` array in `HeatwaveFreq_main.py`.

 ### data
 The only file in this directory is BVZP_research_runs.csv.
 This file contains information about the various simulations that get ran in `HeatwaveFreq_main.py`.
 To add more runs, this file must be edited.